xcube-dev/xcengine/docs/xcetool.md

 -   `-e`, `--environment` `FILE`:
     Conda environment file to use in Docker image.
-    If no environment file is specified here or in the notebook, xcetool will try to reproduce the current environment as a last resort, but this is not recommended.
+    If no environment file is specified here or in the notebook, xcetool will look for a file called `environment.yml` in the notebook's directory.
+If all else fails, xcetool will try to reproduce the current environment as a last resort, but this is not guaranteed to succeed.
 -   `-t`, `--tag` `TEXT`: Tag to apply to the Docker image.
     If not specified, a
     timestamp-based tag will be generated automatically.